Wu Guoqing (cyclist)

 Wu Guoqing (born 28 February 1995) is a Chinese cyclist.

+Career

 He competed at the 2020 Summer Paralympics in the men's time trial C4–5 and mixed team sprint C1–5, winning a silver medal in the latter alongside Li Zhangyu and Lai Shanzhang.
 They had also won the gold medal at the 2019 and 2020 UCI Para-cycling Track World Championships in the same category.